 If you want to experience the profound peace of the Church of Our Lady of Immaculate Conception, mass runs every day in English, Konkani, and Portuguese.

-Visitors to the church can expect to gape at its beautiful interiors, adorned with spectacular sculptures, intricate carvings, and a well-preserved nod to Catholic culture.
+Visitors to the church can expect to be blown away by its beautiful interiors, adorned with spectacular sculptures and intricate carvings.

-You can see the influences of Portuguese and Catholic culture throughout Goa and if you love history, architecture, or are on a spiritual or religious retreat, one of the many things to do in Goa is to tour the old churches.
+You can see the influences of Portuguese and Catholic culture throughout Goa.
+If you love history and architecture, or you are on a spiritual or religious retreat, one of the many things to do in Goa is to tour the old churches.

 In south Goa, you can find Mormugao Fort, adorning the mouth of River Zuari.